simshadows/discord-mentionbot/README.md

 # Discord - mentionbot
 An extensible, module-based chatroom bot for [Discord](https://discordapp.com/).

-**This bot is still at a really early stage in development.
+~~**This bot is still at a really early stage in development.
 It isn't particularly user-friendly, help messages are broken, and the code's rather messy at the moment.
-I suggest you wait until the bot's a little better-baked.**
+I suggest you wait until the bot's a little better-baked.**~~

+**I intend to rewrite mentionbot in the future.
+This version is still fully functional, but I want to write a better architecture using the lessons learnt from my experience writing this first version.
+I considered refactoring the current one, but the design is too settled.**

+**Problems with my current version include: Poor synchronization (can only serve one command at a time), inconsistent and illogical implementations at parts (such as the commands implementation), poor performance (lots and lots of unnecessary function calls), and I want to implement sharding, and I wrote no unit tests.
+Most of these problems emerged when I returned to developing the bot after a few months of hiatus.
+I found my design to be just too bloody complex and poorly documented.
+Additionally, I'd like to write components that will allow me to streamline server plugin development somehow.
+For example, there are a lot of commands that involve just changing one variable such as a channel...**

 # Key features: